A woman experiencing signs of suicide.

 Share

-You can now connect with mental health counselors across the country by using a 988 dialing code, the new three-digit suicide and crisis lifeline, to call, text or chat.
-Like 911 operators assist with medical, safety or fire emergencies, the new 988 lifeline service providers will help people experiencing mental distress.
+You can connect with mental health counselors across the country by using a 988 dialing code, the three-digit suicide and crisis lifeline, to call, text or chat.
+Like 911 operators assist with medical, safety or fire emergencies, the 988 lifeline service providers will help people experiencing mental distress.

 As a health care system, we are committed to providing enhanced access to services for our patients that address a variety of behavioral and mental health issues, including suicide.

-To help everyone understand potential risk factors and signs, Dr. Balaji Saravanan and our highly skilled behavioral health team in Lorain, Ohio have compiled the following important information about suicide.
+To help everyone understand potential risk factors and signs, Mercy Health psychiatrist Balaji Saravanan, MD, and our highly skilled behavioral health team in our Lorain market have compiled the following important information about suicide.

 Who’s most at risk for suicide?

-Currently, white males older than 65 years old hold the highest suicide rate in the country; however, children, African American males and Native American males are among the fastest-growing groups to die from suicide.
-It also has become the second-leading cause of death among those between 25 to 34 years of age.
-Risk of death by suicide is two to three times greater in youth who identify as a member of the LGBTQ community.
+Currently, white males older than 65 years old have the highest suicide rate in the country; however, children, African American males and Native American males are among the fastest-growing groups to die from suicide.
+It has also become the second-leading cause of death among those between 25 and 34 years of age.
+The risk of death by suicide is two to three times greater in youth who identify as members of the LGBTQ community.

 Risk factors influencing suicide are multiple.

 Individuals with prior attempts are at increased risk.
-Having access to firearms as well as knowing someone who has completed suicide, especially if it were a family member, increases your risk.
-Having a mental health disorder as well as the use of drugs and alcohol increases the risk.
-In fact, alcohol contributes to roughly 30 percent of suicides, with depression and other mood disorders including anxiety contributing to 60 to 90 percent of all suicides.
+Having access to firearms as well as knowing someone who has completed suicide, especially if it was a family member, increases your risk.
+Having a mental health disorder, as well as the use of drugs and alcohol, increases the risk.
+In fact, alcohol contributes to roughly 30 percent of suicides, with depression and other mood disorders, including anxiety, contributing to 60 to 90 percent of all suicides.

 Social isolation, chronic health conditions and chronic pain issues further affect suicide.
 Practitioners and researchers are closely monitoring the ramifications of the COVID-19 pandemic and its role in any increases in suicide rates.